 Jazz Radio & Press Bio:

 Originally from Roanoke, Virginia, Josh Maxey began playing guitar at age 12.
 After hearing John Coltrane's A Love Supreme a few years later, he knew that the music touched the heights of human expression and began working to do the same on the guitar.
 After receiving a solid foundation from his teacher in southwestern Virginia, Maxey relocated to New York City in 1998 where he attended The Jazz and Contemporary Music Program at The New School, studying with such renowned artists as Chico Hamilton who was an early supporter.
 Maxey also began formal studies with guitarist Rodney Jones who became a friend and mentor.

 Working with Jones on recording projects and performances, Maxey interacted with and learned from such illustrious jazz figures as Dr. Lonnie Smith, Maceo Parker, Idris Muhammad, Donald Harrison and Carl Allen.
-In addition, social occasions brought Maxey into contact with some of his favorite musicians including George Benson, Doug and Jean Carn, Ed Cherry and Bruce Johnson, all of whom were gracious and giving to be around and learn from.
+In addition, social occasions brought Maxey into contact with some of his favorite musicians including George Benson, Doug and Jean Carn, Pat Metheny, Rob Thomas, Ed Cherry and Bruce Johnson, all of whom were gracious and giving to be around and learn from.

 These formative experiences found expressive shape in 2011 when Maxey decided to record six albums in 12 months.
 Incarnate, Approach, The Language of Sound and Spirit, Argument for the Blues, Light Cycles and Cycles of Sound were then released over the following two years.
 The albums, Blues in the Kitchen and Rhythm of the Sound Current were released next, followed by a retrospective of the series, Completing the Cycle.